-As R-22 becomes more scarce, changing to an R-410A AC system can be more cost effective than maintaining an R-22 AC.
+As R-22 becomes scarcer, changing to an R-410A AC system can be more cost-effective than maintaining an R-22 AC.

 Compared to R-22, R-410A is more energy efficient as it can absorb more heat without needing as much energy, potentially lowering your monthly utility bills.

 Not only can you enjoy a decrease in operating costs, but R-410A systems can also cool your home slightly faster due to their higher efficiency.